 Some people find sports to be a form of entertainment, like attending a movie, a concert, or a play.
 These folks tend to be labeled bandwagon or fair-weather fans because they only show interest when the team is winning (just like they only show up at the theater, the concert hall, or the stage for the performances they want to see).
 They also tend to see that sports is a business and nothing more than that.

 Some people find more meaning in sports.
 They go to many home games, watch many road games on television, and wear the colors of their team or the jerseys of their favorite players.
 They may even build a network of friends to be with during these games.
 With them, there is the acceptance of a barrier between them and the team itself.
-The team provides and the fan consumes, and never the twain shall connect beyond that.
-They don’t mind if the team imposes heavy tax breaks on the city which burdens its citizens and fattens the wallets of the owners because they tend live outside the city and care more about the existence of their professional team.
+The team provides and the fan consumes, and never the twain shall meet.
+They don’t mind if the team imposes heavy tax breaks on the city which burdens its citizens and fattens the wallets of the owners because they tend live outside the city.

-But then some people are supporters.
+But then there are supporters.
 These are the folks who not only attend the matches, but create the experience.
 It’s a blending between team and fan which create a club.
 A family.
 Not only rooted to each other, but to the community as well.

 I grew up watching hockey and being a hockey fan (and unconsciously tried to create a supporter culture with an OHL team which failed because the team general manager shunned booster clubs).
 I have defined my relationship to sports teams in each of these definitions during different stages of my life.
 I believe that the supporter culture, which is more people-oriented versus profit-oriented; more inclusive than exclusive, produces the right environment for me, and a better approach for the community.
 Everyone has a place (bandwagon fan, team fan, supporter) and anyone can find their place and contribute the skills and passion they have and want to provide to the club and supporter group, as a whole.
 And the barrier between club and supporter is very thin.